 In addition to these serious side effects, the Mirena device can also cause ectopic pregnancy – a dangerous condition wherein the fetus attaches and grows outside of the uterus.
 This condition is life-threatening for the mother and requires removal of the fetus in order for the woman to survive.
 Additionally, because the fetus cannot survive the procedure, ectopic pregnancies cause severe emotional pain and suffering to the mother due to the debilitating loss of the child.

 Women across the country who have suffered from these serious side effects of Mirena have filed lawsuits against Bayer, the drug’s manufacturer, claiming that Bayer knowingly made sold a defective product, and that Bayer knew of the side effects associated with Mirena but failed to properly warn women of those dangers.
 Interestingly, Mirena is not the only birth control device for which Bayer is coming under fire.
 Bayer also produces the popular, and dangerous, contraceptive Yaz- which can cause life threatening blood clots, gallbladder disease, and cardiac embolism.

 If you or someone you know has suffered vaginal bleeding, uterine tearing, or ectopic pregnancy following the use of the Mirena device, you may be entitled to recover for your injuries.
-Please contact the experienced personal injury attorneys at Dolman Law Group, for a free consultation and case evaluation.
+Please contact the experienced personal injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA, for a free consultation and case evaluation.
 (833) 606-DRUG .